ds4dm/ecole/docs/installation.rst

    conda install -c conda-forge ecole

+All dependencies are resolved by conda, no compiler is required.

 `PyScipOpt <https://github.com/SCIP-Interfaces/PySCIPOpt>`_ is not required but is the main SCIP interface to develop new Ecole components from Python